Budapest in Winter: Weather & 12 Best Things to Do (2026)

 The park is usually open from the end of October until the beginning of March each year.
 It has over 200 installations not only for light, but also sound and videos.
 It is a great place to visit with friends and family, even for kids.
 You can easily spend here 1.5-2 hours.

-8. SEE BUDAPEST WITH CHRISTMAS LIGHTS
+7. SEE BUDAPEST WITH THE CHRISTMAS DECORATIONS

 Winter in Hungary runs from December to February.
 If you visit Budapest in December, it is one of the most magical times in the city.